xofneb/shipep-token/README.md

 └── README.md           # This file
 ```

-## 🔒 Security

-⚠️ **Important Security Notes:**
+## 📋 Repository Information

-- This repository contains only public token verification files
+This repository contains only public token verification files for the SHIPEP token.
-- No sensitive data, private keys, or development files are included
-- Safe for public access and token verification

 ## 📈 Token Economics